 Redeeming Points: The best choice for redeeming your IHG points, like for most hotel programs, is to redeem for hotel stays.
 IHG Rewards Club is using 11 categories ranging from 10,000 points/night to 60,000 p/n:

-While this is a very broad range of points needed for one night, IHG Rewards Club makes access to these rewards easier than most chains: Category 1 is not a “teaser” category like in some programs, but includes more than 10% of all properties.
-And 30,000 points will give you access to more than 90% of all hotels in the categories 1 through 5!
-This compares very favorably to other chains who advertise the low point numbers needed for a reward night – but have the majority of hotels in the upper categories, making them unattainable for many!
-Unfortunately, with a big devaluation earlier this year, IHG introduced two new categories and moved almost half of the aspirational properties from 50,000 p/n to 55 or 60,000 p/n, making it a lot harder to earn a stay at those great properties.
-It reduces the value of your points and I’ve therefore adjusted the value per point down to 0.6 cents/point!
+While this is a very broad range of points needed for one night, IHG Rewards Club makes access to these rewards easier than most chains.
+You can redeem a free night for as little as 5,000 points during the quarterly PointBreaks promotion!15,000 points will give you access to 27% of all hotels and 30,000 points will give you access to more than 90% of all hotels in the categories 1 through 5!
+This compares very favorably to other chains who advertise the low point numbers needed for a reward night – but have the majority of hotels in the upper categories, making them unattainable for many (looking at you, Hilton Honors!)!
+Similar to the other chains, IHG has gone through a number of devaluations, moving large numbers of hotels up in category each year.
+Therefore, I have reduced my evaluation of IHG Rewards Points to 0.5 cents per point!

-Membership Levels & Benefits Like most hotel rewards programs, IHG Rewards Club offers several levels of membership with increased benefits the higher your level.
-In addition to the four levels (Club, Gold, Platinum, Spire) applicable to all hotels and achievable through stays, it also offers a paid level for its InterContinental Hotel brand (that includes Platinum benefits for all hotels) and an invitation-only level for IC, Royal Ambassador.
+Membership Levels & Benefits Like in most hotel rewards programs, there are several IHG Rewards Club membership levels with increased benefits the higher your elite level.
+In addition to the four levels (Club, Gold, Platinum, Spire) applicable to all hotels and achievable through stays, IHG also offers a paid level for its InterContinental Hotel brand (that includes Platinum benefits for all hotels) and an invitation-only level for IC, Royal Ambassador.
 I have included these for comparison purposes: